Food Security and Livelihood Program Manager, Somalia Program, Save the Children

 Hassan Hussein Ibrahim is a humanitarian aid worker by profession, economist by training, and has been in the field of humanitarian relief and development work for over five years.
 His research interests focus on humanitarian assistance, urban and rural economics, and the underlying, social and environmental factors that affect youth.
-He currently works with the Norwegian Refugee Council's Somalia Program as a Food Security Coordinator.
+He has worked with the Norwegian Refugee Council's Somalia Program as a Food Security Coordinator and currently working with Save the Children- Somalia as the Area Program Manager- Food Security and Livelihoods.
 Hussein Ibrahim has studied in Somalia at Mogadishu University in the faculty of Economics and Management Science and recently, at Kampala University, Uganda where he earned his Masters of Development Studies in 2014.

 SELECT PUBLICATIONS AND RESEARCH